 Community schools are not just there for the pupils, but also for parents and the neighbourhood.
 They may offer parenting classes or civic integration courses.
 It depends on what the community needs.
 This makes each community school unique.

 Special schools for primary education and schools for special education

-As of 1 August 2014 schools must offer all pupils who need extra support an appropriate place.
+Schools must offer all pupils who need extra support an appropriate place.
 This may be a place in mainstream education or in special education.

 Special schools for primary education (SBO schools) have smaller classes, so that children receive more guidance.
 Schools for special education (SO schools) are geared to children with a disability, chronic illness or serious behavioural problems.